Do Your Employees Need DOT Physicals?

 Health History Review

-The physician completing the DOT examination must complete a detailed report documenting the driver’s health history and results of several tests.
+The provider completing the DOT examination must complete a detailed report documenting the driver’s health history and results of several tests.
 Your employees should expect to answer questions about recent injuries and illnesses, alcohol use, and drug use.
-The physician will also ask if applicants have any of the following:
+The provider will also ask if applicants have any of the following:

 • Brain injuries